Introduction

 Trade-offs for Code Smells

-Refactoring has a cost.
-Prioritize smells in frequently-changed code.
-Stable, seldom-touched modules may not justify the effort.
-Use the maintainability review skill to get scores and evidence before deciding what to fix first.
+Refactoring costs; focus on smells in frequently changed code.
+Stable, rarely touched modules may not warrant effort.
+Use the maintainability review skill review skill for scores and evidence before fixing.

 Quick Check: Code Smells

-Answer guidance: Ideal result: You recognize common smells and can explain why they signal design issues.
-If your codebase has many smells, use a review to prioritize by impact.
+Answer guidance: Ideal result: You recognize common smells and explain why they indicate design issues.
+If your codebase has many smells, review to prioritize by impact.

 Section 6: Common Maintainability Mistakes

-These mistakes create technical debt and make changes costly.
+These mistakes create technical debt and increase change costs.
 Avoiding them saves time and reduces risk.

 Mistake 1: Treating “It Works” as Enough